SimiaCryptus/qqn-optimizer/docs/paper/combined.md

 3. **Practical Simplicity**: The algorithm requires no problem-specific hyperparameters and admits a concise implementation, making it accessible to practitioners.

 4. **Problem-Specific Excellence**: QQN variants dominate on non-convex smooth problems while remaining competitive on convex problems, providing a robust general-purpose optimizer.

 The simplicity of QQN's core insight—that quadratic interpolation provides the natural geometry for combining optimization directions—contrasts with the complexity of recent developments.
-This raises questions about the value of geometric intuition in algorithm design.
+This highlights the value of geometric intuition in algorithm design.

 **Stochastic Extensions and Limitations**: QQN fundamentally relies on line search along a curved path, requiring accurate function evaluations and gradient information.
 This makes stochastic extensions challenging for several reasons: